16 Conference Titles | Two NCAA Playoff Appearances | 27 All-Americans | Four Academic All-Americans | One Rhodes Scholar | 1921 National Champions

 |College:||Muskingum University `81, Ohio University '84|

-Andy Frye, the all-time winningest coach in Centre history, begins his 18th season at the helm of the Colonels football program in 2015.
-In that time Centre has become one of the most respected football programs in all of Division III.
+Andy Frye, the all-time winningest coach in Centre history, has been the head football coach of the Colonels since the 1998 season.
+Since that time Centre has become one of the most respected football programs in all of Division III.

-Frye and the Colonels are coming off a historic season in 2014, capturing the school’s first Southern Athletic Association title and 13th conference championship overall.
+In 2014 Frye and the Colonels had a historic season, capturing the school’s first Southern Athletic Association title and 13th conference championship overall.
 Centre finished with a 10-1 ledger, tying a school record for most victories in a season.
 The Colonels achieved a perfect 10-0 mark in the regular season, their first undefeated regular season since the 1955 campaign.
 Centre also qualified for the NCAA Division III Playoffs for the second time under Frye.

 Since taking over in 1998, Frye has coached seven All-Americans, 80 first-team all-conference selections and nine conference player of the year honorees.
 This includes current Buffalo Bills kickoff specialist and 2013 Centre graduate Jordan Gay.
 During his career at Centre, Gay earned All-American honors as a senior in 2012 and was a three-time Conference Special Teams Player of the Year, first in the SCAC in 2010 and in the SAA in 2011 and ’12.